 GLaD

-The main goal of GLaD is bringing together people working in different areas, with common interest in groups and their actions and build a community.
+The main goal of the meeting series "Groups, Logic and Dynamics" is to bring together people from different areas of math with common interest in groups and their actions, and to build a community around them.
 The scope of the meeting is very broad.
 It includes descriptive set theory, dynamics, geometric and measured group theory.
 GLaD is open to all interested scholars in the region.
 Students and early career researchers are particularly encouraged to participate.
 The meeting is partially funded by the NSF grant supporting MAMLS.
 Anyone who is interested in attending and needs support for travel to GLaD should contact Filippo Calderoni and Russell Miller.
+The next GLaD meeting is planned for the Spring of 2025.
+The website for the most recent meeting is still available here.